SinglaDikshit/sophie-year/week2.md

 ✔️ Manipulate color channels and convert between spaces
 ✔️ Enhance and analyze image contrast using histograms
 ✔️ Run a simple YOLOv8 object detector on images

+### 💬 Questions to Reflect On:

+> Why might you convert an image to grayscale before processing it?
+>
+> What are the tradeoffs between Sobel and Canny edge detection?
+>
+> What kind of image issues can histogram equalization fix?
+>
+> Why is HSV more robust than RGB for detecting colored objects under varying lighting?
+>
+> How does a kernel’s size affect the outcome of a convolution operation?